OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Attack_Resolution.md

 **Source**: Live DAoC observation and legacy server analysis **Implementation Requirements**: Must process in exact order, short-circuit on first success

+**Game Rule Summary**: When a player attacks someone, the game checks various defenses in a specific order.
+The first defense that works stops the attack completely - this prevents stacking multiple defenses unfairly.
+Think of it like layers of armor where each layer gets a chance to stop the attack.

 The combat system follows this **exact** order of checks:
 1. **Bodyguard Check**: Redirects attacks to bodyguard
 2. **Phase Shift Check**: 100% miss if active